 On the Windows 9x client:

 - Start Registry Editor.
-To do this, click Start, click Run, type Regedit, and then press ENTER.
+To do this, click Start, click Run, type Regedit, and press ENTER.

 - Locate and then click following registry subkey: